CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Remove/remove-items-with-values-block-2.md

 ---
 title: "Remove Items With Values"
 linkTitle: "Remove Items With Values"
-description: "Removes all occurrences of items matching one of the specified values from a List."
+description: "Removes all items matching one of the specified values from a List."
 ---

 ![Icon](/blocks/lists-remove-block-icon.png)